 The trail includes two bridge crossings, one at Emily Street, and the other over the Thames River, which is shown here.

-Check out their website to find out the dates for this year's festival.
+Check out their website to find out more information on theis annual event.

 This family oriented event features live entertainment and activities for all ages in a friendly and relaxed atmosphere and is located in the downtown area of town.

-Come along and have some food & drink, watch a baseball game, bid in the silent auction or take a tour of the Museum - there is sure to be something for everyone!
+Come along and have some food & drink, watch a baseball game, take a tour of the Museum - there is sure to be something for everyone!

 For more information on the events at the Baseball Hall of Fame call Scott at 519-284-1838.